Can a Person With Dementia Draft a Will?

-A dementia diagnosis for a parent is overwhelming, but drafting a will and preparing these legal documents early on in the disease can save you and your family precious time, before it has any more of an effect on their life.
+A dementia diagnosis is overwhelming, but drafting a will and preparing these legal documents early on in the disease can save you and your family precious time before it has any more of an effect on life.

-Have you had experience planning for a future with dementia?
-Share any stories or suggestions with us in the comments below.
+Have you had experience legal planning for a family member with dementia?
+We’d like to hear your stories in the comments below.

 Get the latest tips, news, and advice on preventing Alzheimer’s, treatment, stages and resources.